geoscixyz/em/content/case_histories/mt_isa/processing.rst

 3D Inversion
 ************

 In preparation for the 3D inversion of the IP data, locations were geo-referenced in planimetry to the local grid (:numref:`MtIsa_3D_Topo`).
 The vertical position of the electrodes were re-assigned based on a global DEM provided by `Geoscience Australia`_ to minimize topographic effects.
 The model mesh constructed for the 3D DCR inversion were used as well as the 3D recovered conductivity model.
 In total, 3243 P-DP and DP-P observations were inverted.
 Additional smoothing in the N-S orientation was applied in order to compensate for the 500-m line spacing.
 The desired data misfit was set to two times the number of data as with the 2D inversions.
 Sections through the recovered 3D chargeability model are presented in :numref:`MtIsa_3D_IPModel`.
+The two main anomalies consistent throughout the inversions for chargeability are:

+a) A chargeable body running north-south consistent with the Mt Novit Horizon.

+b) A narrow band of no chargeability near 12,300 m aligned with the conductive Breakaway Shale.

 .. raw:: html